ChrisBeeley/notebook/content/docs/analyst-skills/resources/advancing_analytics_nhs.md

 Defining strategic analytics and career pathways for healthcare analysts

-I have permission from The Strategy Unit to reproduce [this document](https://github.com/ChrisBeeley/notebook/blob/main/content/docs/analyst-skills/resources/advancing_analytics_nhs.pdf)here.
+I have permission from The Strategy Unit to reproduce [this document](https://github.com/ChrisBeeley/notebook/blob/main/content/docs/analyst-skills/resources/advancing_analytics_nhs.pdf) here.
 Please note that the work is *not* being reproduced with an open licence and if you wish to share or remix this document you should contact the authors yourselves to seek their permission.

 ## Characteristics of a high functioning analytical team